-I asked you about St. Patrick’s Day desserts last month.
-I received a few requests for green desserts that aren’t necessarily mint chocolate.
-That one’s coming on Monday.
-(Any guesses??)
-But the outpouring of “anything with Guinness” convinced me to pick up a 6 pack and begin recipe testing.
+I asked readers about St. Patrick’s Day dessert recipe requests recently.
+The outpouring of “anything with Guinness” convinced me to pick up a 6 pack and begin recipe testing.
 My kitchen smelled like a brewery at 9am on a Tuesday morning, but the result was well worth my boozy wake up call.

 Before you run away at the thought of beer brownies, let me explain.
 These Guinness brownies do NOT taste like beer.
 Guinness stout, with its roast coffee and caramelized flavors, is often paired with chocolate in baking.
 They’re a natural duo because Guinness not only intensifies chocolate, but adds a malty background.